freenas/freenas7/misc/readme.txt

 - Added embedded text file editor (from Pfsense project) by Volker Theile
 - Begin to customize the hidden status.php page
 - New language: Italian (thanks to Pietro Defaccio)
+- New language: German (thanks to Falk Menzel and Dominik Plaszewski)

 BUG TO FIX (before release the 0.68) :
 - WebGUI Authentifcation